Tampa Burglary Defense Lawyers

 Defenses Against Burglary Charges

-When facing burglary charges, it’s crucial to understand the various defenses that can be employed to protect your rights and freedoms.
+When facing burglary charges, it’s crucial to understand the various defenses that can be employed.
 An experienced defense attorney will evaluate the specifics of your case and may use one or more of the following strategies:

 1. Lack of Intent

-To secure a conviction for burglary, the prosecution must prove intent to commit a crime inside the structure.
-If there is no evidence showing that you intended to commit theft or any other crime once inside, this defense might be applicable.
+To secure a burglary conviction, the prosecution must prove intent to commit a crime inside the structure.
+If intent cannot be shown, this defense may apply.

 2. Mistaken Identity

-In some cases, individuals are wrongfully accused due to mistaken identity.
-Your attorney can present evidence such as alibis, surveillance footage, or eyewitness testimony to establish that you were not the person who committed the burglary.
+Evidence such as alibis, surveillance footage, or eyewitness testimony may establish that you were not the person involved.

 3. Consent